 Students who leave the nursing program without completing the established procedures within five (5) days will be administratively withdrawn from the University.
-Students who are administratively withdrawn in this manner must complete the re-admission process.
-Readmission is not guaranteed.
+Students who are administratively withdrawn in this manner must complete the re-admission process by requesting readmission to a subsequent cohort, if eligible.
+Re-admission is not guaranteed.